AYUSH Counselling 2025

 AACCC AYUSH Counselling Online Registration & Process

-Step 2: Register on the AACCC-UG portal using the same Email address and Mobile Number submitted during NEET-UG 2023 registration.
+Step 2: Register on the AACCC-UG portal using the same Email address and Mobile Number submitted during NEET-UG 2025 registration.

 Step 3: Download the ‘Sandes app’ on your registered phone number to receive OTP for registration.

-Step 4: Use a Laptop or Computer with the latest version of Chrome/Internet Explorer/Firefox/Windows/IOS for a smooth registration process.
+Step 4: Use a Laptop or Computer with the latest version of Chrome/Internet Explorer/Firefox/Windows,/IOS for a smooth registration process.

-Step 5: Provide accurate information during registration as your allocation will be based on it.
+Step 5: Provide accurate information during registration, as your allocation will be based on it.

 Step 6: Complete the registration process by following the instructions on the AACCC-UG portal.